 It is a sad ending to a people who had struggled to exist for centuries.

 I hope you’ve enjoyed this post.
-If you’d like to read more post like it, don’t forget to sign up for my Reader’s Club.
+If you’d like to read more posts like it, don’t forget to sign up for my newsletter.